varungowtham/phd_thesis_2026/README.md

-## The ReadMe is included as a chapter in the "Styleguide_Abschlussarbeit_dbta" and "Styleguide_Dissertation_dbta", respectively.
+## The ReadMe is included as a chapter in the "dbta_Styleguide".

-## Please read it carefully!
+Please read it carefully!

 ## How to clone